wandyezj/wandyezj.github.io/ideas/open-data.md

 The United States Government's Open Data size [data.gov](https://www.data.gov/) is powered by CKAN.

-## Open Data Quality
+## Proposed Measures of Open Data Quality

+I propose Data Quality be measured on the dimensions of allowing accurate conclusions to be derived via data analysis.

-Data Quality is essential to ensure that conclusions derived from data analysis can be accurate.
+Data Quality is essential to ensure that conclusions derived from data analysis can be appropriately trusted.
 To ensure guidance offered by analysis of data is accurate the data must contain sufficient accurate information for the analysis.

-To verify conclusions the complete set of steps from data source to data analysis should be accessible.
+To verify conclusions the complete set of steps from data source to data analysis needs to be accessible.

-Some Data Quality dimensions:
+I propose the following Data Quality dimensions:

+- Accessible
 - Source
 - Collection
 - Private